• Home

 Entrepreneurs have large funds:

-Entrepreneurs have personal time.
+Entrepreneurs have personal time:

 In order to unlock more personal time in the future, entrepreneurs sacrifice the majority of personal time in the beginning.
 Entrepreneurs give up casual evening get-togethers with friends and weekends without any responsibilities.
 They unlock their personal time without any sacrifice.
-They know the hard work of the business that eventually gives you a personal time back.
+They know the hard work of the business that eventually gives you personal time back.

 Entrepreneurs are their own boss: